kpn/py-detox-bridge/README.rst

 NODE
 ----

-The code emitted by this bridge requires node 7.6.0 or higher.
+The code emitted by this bridge requires node 8 or higher.
+Node 7.6 should work but is not tested.

 Python